alonrbar/redux-classic/README.md

 # redux-automata

-An attempt on DRY and OOP redux
+An attempt at a type-safe, DRY and OO redux